 The basic difference between L293D and L298N Motor Driver:

 - L293D Drivers Operates at 4.5V to 36V whereas L298N can be Operates at up to 46V.

 - Maximum 600mA Current can be drawn through both channels of L293D whereas L298N Motor Driver can draw up to 2A from both channels.

-- L293 is quadruple motor driver uses half-H driver while L298 is dual full-H driver, i.e, in L293 all four input-output lines are independent while in L298, a half H driver cannot be used independently, only full H driver has to be used.
+- L293 is a quadruple motor driver that uses a half-H driver while L298 is a dual full-H driver, i.e, in L293 all four input-output lines are independent while in L298, a half-H driver cannot be used independently, only a full H driver has to be used.

 - As L293 output current for each channel is 650mA whereas it is 2A for L298.
 Hence, the heat sink is provided in L298 motor drivers.

 - EMFs are provided internally in L293D but must be provided externally in L298.

 - L293D is suitable for small current drawing motors like BO motor, DC geared motors up to 500 RPM, and small stepper motors which take less current up to 600mA at their highest torque rating.
 WhereasL298N has the advantage of higher output current up to 2A and therefore it is suitable for high torque and high RPM motors like Johnson motors and high torque DC Geared motors.

 Now you might have a question in your mind that what is H-Bridge?
 So, let’s understand it in brief

 H-BRIDGE is an electronic circuit which enables a voltage to be applied across a load in either direction.